-Ethena New York Sexual Harassment Training Course Primer
+New York Sexual Harassment Training Course Primer

-What’s New York’s Sexual Harassment law?
+What is New York’s anti-harassment law?

 Did you know?
-Ethena launched in 2020 with Harassment Prevention training.
+Ethena launched in 2020 with Sexual Harassment Prevention training.
 Check out our course page for more information about bringing compliance training for today’s teams to your organization.

-What is Sexual Harassment in New York?
+How is sexual harassment defined in New York?

-Under New York State Human Rights Law, sexual harassment includes harassment on the basis of sex, sexual orientation, gender identity and the status of being transgender.
+Under New York’s State Human Rights Law, sexual harassment includes harassment on the basis of sex, sexual orientation, gender identity and the status of being transgender.
 Sexual harassment is unlawful when it subjects an individual to inferior terms, conditions, or privileges of employment.
 Sexual harassment can occur between any individuals, regardless of their sex or gender.

 In addition to the state law, under New York City’s Human Rights Law, sexual harassment refers to a form of gender-based discrimination, and is unwelcome verbal or physical behavior based on a person’s gender.